NicMcPhee/youtube-data-to-markdown/markdown_outputs/episode_0052.md

 +++
 title = "Making scores and errors more generic!
 Episode 52 of Unhindered by Coding" date = 2022-11-12 description = "What a great session!
-I felt like we made a lot of excellent progress and are really using traits in a very "Rusty" way that I like.
+I felt like we made a lot of excellent progress and are really using traits in a very 'Rusty' way that I like.
 I feel like I can _read_ all the code, but I'm not sure how much of that I could _write_ yet without help.
 But that's what learning is all about, right? esitsu@Twitch and Wgaffa@Twitch were, as always, the real heros of the stream, providing great ideas and patiently getting me unstuck."

 [extra]
 subject = "rustlings"